shuai-yang/Operating-System/README.md

 What this module currently does is: create a file called /dev/lexus, which provides an inteface for applications to communicate with the kernel module.
 In this assignment, the only way to communicate between applications and the kernel module, is applications issue ioctl() system calls to this device file (i.e., /dev/lexus), and the kernel module will handle these ioctl commands.
 The two commands we need to support are: LEXUS\_REGISTER and LEXUS\_UNREGISTER.
 Applications who want to be managed by our lottery scheduling should issue a LEXUS\_REGISTER command to /dev/lexus, so as to register themselves into our lottery scheduling system; registered applications who want to get out should issue a LEXUS\_UNREGISTER command, so that we do not manage them anymore.

 The starter code includes a function called dispatch\_timer\_callback().
 This function sets a timer which goes off every 200 milliseconds, and when the timer goes off, this function wakes up the lottery scheduling thread, which runs lexus\_schedule() to hold a lottery and choose a new task based on the lottery result. lexus\_schedule() is the function you are going to implement and is the function you are going to spend most of your time on in this assignment.
+In the remainder of this README file, we will also refer to this lottery scheduling thread as the dispatching thread.

 A testing program (test-lexus.c) and corresponding testing scripts (lexus-test\*.sh) are also provided.
 The test scripts start a number of the test program simultaneously, and pass different parameters to the testing program.
 Each testing program will run as a seperate process, which holds a number of tickets.
 Following is an example - lexus-test1.sh, this script tries to launch three processes, each runs the test program - test-lexus, each of the three processes attempts to accomplish the same task, which is calcuating lucas number 44 - what lucas numbers are is not important to you, you just need to know that it is a CPU-intensive computation, and our intention here is the make sure all processes attempt to do the same computation.
 The example here shows, process 1 will have 100 tickets, process 2 will have 50 tickets, process 3 will have 250 tickets.